Protoporphyria in Child

 X-linked protoporphyria (XLP) is caused by a gain-of-function mutation in the 5-aminolevulinate synthase (ALAS2) gene.
 ALAS2 catalyzes the formation of 5-aminolevulinate (ALA) from glycine and succinyl coenzyme A in erythrocytes.

-In both, protoporphyrins build up in erythrocytes, bone marrow, skin, and liver.
+In both, protoporphyrins build up in erythrocytes and in the bone marrow, skin, and liver.
 In the presence of visible light in the Soret band (400-410 nm) and oxygen, protoporphyrins release energy, and the resultant reactive oxygen species damage tissues.
 Erythrocyte protoporphyrin levels have been positively correlated with disease severity.

-EPP and XLP is seen in all populations but is rare in people of African descent.
+EPP and XLP are seen in all populations but are rare in Black people.
 Males and females are equally affected.

 Hypochromic microcytic anemia may occur.
 Vitamin D deficiency may be secondary to sun avoidance.
-A minority of patients as adults develop cholestatic hepatitis that may progress to liver failure.
+A minority of adult patients develop cholestatic hepatitis that may progress to liver failure.

 E80.0 – Hereditary erythropoietic porphyria

 - Phototoxic drug eruptions – Shorten the time it takes for sunburn to occur.
 Culprit drugs include doxycycline and NSAIDs.